 The book consists of ten chapters on ten works of art.
-Prof. dr. dr. Aaron Rosen, an American specialist in the field of art and religion, kicks off with a foreword.
+Prof. dr. Aaron Roosen, an American specialist in the field of art and religion, kicks off with a foreword.
 The chapters are made up of four short articles: an expert’s consideration of a work of art, the ‘how and why’ a particular work of art was created and thematic articles related to the work, such as: care for nature, physicality, suffering, painful beauty, desire, sources of inspiration, relationships and death.

 An American English version of this book will also be published in 2022 entitled Musings, About Art, Body and Religion.